 Our evidence makes use of alternative measures of output and labor input.
 In all cases labor productivity is constructed as the ratio between the corresponding output and labor input measures.
-Most of the evidence uses output and hours in the private sector from the BLS productivity and cost program.
+Most of the evidence uses output and hours in the private sector from the BLS Labor Productivity and Cost (LPC) program.
 We also use GDP as an economy-wide measure of output, with the corresponding labor input measures being total hours or employment.
 The time series for economy-wide hours is an unpublished series constructed by the BLS and used in Francis and Ramey (2008).
-The employment series is the usual one from the establishment survey.
+The employment series is the usual one from the Current Employment Statistics (CES) establishment survey.
 In all cases we normalize the output and labor input measures by the size of the civilian noninstitutional population (16 years and older).

-We use three alternative transformations on the logarithms of all variables in order to render the original time series stationary.
+We apply two alternative transformations on the logarithms of all variables in order to render the original time series stationary.
 Our preferred transformation uses the bandpass (BP) filter to remove fluctuations with periodicities below 6 and above 32 quarters, as in Stock and Watson (1999).
-We also use the Hodrick-Prescott (HP) filter with a smoothing parameter of 1600, which is common in the business cycle literature, and the fourth difference (4D) of the original time series, which is the transformation favored by Stock and Watson (2002) in their analysis of changes in output volatility.
+We also apply the fourth-difference (4D) operator, which is the transformation favored by Stock and Watson (2002) in their analysis of changes in output volatility.9